 SPI communication is reset in several ways.
-To reset the serial interface (without resetting the registers or the digital filter), the CS pin can be pulled high.
-Taking the RESET pin low resets the serial interface along with all the other digital functions.
-It will also return all registers to their default values and start a new conversion.
+To reset the serial interface (without resetting the registers or the digital filter), the \overline{CS} pin can be pulled high.
+Taking the \overline{RESET} pin low resets the serial interface along with all the other digital functions.
+This also returns all registers to their default values and start a new conversion.

 In systems where \overline{CS} is tied low permanently, register writes must always be fully completed in 8-bit increments.
-If a glitch on SCLK disrupts SPI communications, commands will not be recognized by the device.
+If a glitch on SCLK disrupts SPI communications, commands are not recognized by the device.
 The device implements a timeout function for all listed commands in the event that data are corrupted and the \overline{CS} pin is permanently tied low.
-The SPI timeout will reset the interface if idle for 64 conversion cycles.
+The SPI timeout resets the interface if idle for 64 conversion cycles.